bhavaniravi/airflow-kube-setup/Readme.md

 ## Deploy in kubernetes

 1. Find $IMAGE in the repository
+2. Find $TAG in the repository
-2. Change it with the repository URL
+2. Change it with the docker image URL and tag respectively

 ```
 cd scripts/